michaelcourcy/kasten-flexible-server/readme.md

 ```
 -- Create the database
 CREATE DATABASE app1db;
 -- Create the role without superuser privileges
 CREATE ROLE app1 WITH LOGIN PASSWORD 'app1password';

 -- Grant the role access to the specific database
 GRANT ALL PRIVILEGES ON DATABASE app1db TO app1;
+\c app1db
+GRANT USAGE ON SCHEMA public TO app1;
+GRANT CREATE ON SCHEMA public TO app1;
 \q
 ```